Contrary to popular opinion, a recent Mayo Clinic study suggests that it’s never too late to rejuvenate aging muscles.

-- Trustees are elected by the Members Assembly, which are representatives of each of the six Minnesota synods of the ELCA.
-Kathryn Roberts was appointed as Ecumen's chief executive officer and president in 2003.
-Ecumen does not receive financial support from the ELCA and raises money through operations and fund development.
+- Trustees are elected by the Members Assembly, which are representatives of each of the six Minnesota synods of the Evangelical Lutheran Church of America (ELCA).
+Ecumen does not receive financial support from the ELCA.
+Its revenue is generated through operations and fundraising.

 Annual Revenues and Operations

 - 2015 revenues were $152.2 million, based on our Consolidated Financial Statement.

 - Ecumen currently operates in 38 cities in Minnesota, Idaho, Michigan, Nebraska, North Dakota, Tennessee and Wisconsin.

 - Operations include 16 independent living communities, 33 assisted living communities, 25 memory care communities and 15 health care centers.